This program targets:

 Step 1.
 Registration

-The registration form is available online and serves to establish eligibility, which cannot be established through e-mail communication.
+The registration form is available online and serves to establish eligibility, which cannot be established through phone or e-mail communications.
 Once submitted, it will be automatically available to the Fulbright Foundation/Greek Program Coordinator for a first review.
 You will receive a confirmation email in the days following your submission.

 Step 2.
 Online Fulbright Application Procedure